tarunn90/ml_notes/Recommendation Systems.md

 ## Scoring
 * Need to think very carefully about objective function for scoring:
 	- Maximizing Click Rate:
 		- The system may recommend click-bait videos
 	- Maximize Watch Time:
 		- The system may recommend very long videos
-- Increase diversity and maximize *session* watch time
+	- We want to increase diversity and maximize *session* watch time
 - Scoring can be done with any models which generate probabilities or scores
 	- Logistic regression trained against, e.g., click event
 	- Factorization Machines